soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/find-and-release-quarantined-messages-as-an-administrator.md

 Click **Release selected message and allow sender** from the drop-down list.

 3. The **release message and allow sender** dialog box opens.
 Optionally, you can choose to report the message to Microsoft, then click **release and allow**.
 The message will be released to all recipients it's addressed to and all future messages from this sender will be allowed.
-However, if this message was quarantined because of a transport rule or blocked sender, the sender will continue to be blocked for future messages.
+However, if this message was quarantined because of a mail flow rule or blocked sender, the sender will continue to be blocked for future messages.

 ### Release a quarantined message to specific recipients without reporting it as a false positive
 <a name="Releasequarantinedmessagetospecificrecipientswithoutreportingasfalsepositive"> </a>